ahuber33/BREMCANNON_Simulation/README.md

-# BREMCANON for Studies of CEDRIC's ENL Bremmsthralung cannon spectrometer. [huber@ecnbg.in2p3.fr, huberarnaud@gmail.com]
+# BREMCANNON for Studies of CEDRIC's ENL Bremmsthralung cannon spectrometer. [huber@lp2ib.in2p3.fr, huberarnaud@gmail.com]

 ## INSTRUCTIONS TO USE THE SIMULATION
 - Download the VMWare [Geant4.11.2.1](https://heberge.lp2ib.in2p3.fr/G4VM/index.html)